-The Administrative Office of State Courts ("AOSC") reserves the right to award on the basis of cost alone, accept or reject any or all bids, and to act in its best interest including, but not limited to, directly negotiating with any vendor who submits a proposal in response to this RFP and to award a contract based upon those negotiations alone.
+The Administrative Office of State Courts ("AOSC") reserves the right to award on the basis of cost alone, accept or reject any or all bids, and to act in its best interest including, but not limited to, directly negotiating with any vendor who submits a proposal in response to this RFP and to award a contract for collection services based upon the results of those negotiations alone.
 Proposals found to be technically or substantially nonresponsive at any point in the evaluation process will be rejected and not considered further.
 The AOSC may, at its sole option, elect to require presentations(s) by bidders clearly in consideration for award.